MinecraftForge/Documentation/docs/concepts/datapacks.md

 ### Overriding Files
 To modify a datapack (be it the end user or in dev), you need to know the mod id and the registry name of the item/mob/advancement that you want to override.
-These can be found after launching the mod (F3+h), but providing it for users in a simpler way can be helpful (also using Github will allow users to navigate the datapack you provide with the mod).
+These can be found after launching the mod (F3+h), but providing it for users in a simpler way can be helpful (using Github will allow users to navigate the datapack you provide with the mod).
 You can then follow the steps found [here](https://minecraft.gamepedia.com/Tutorials/Creating_a_data_pack) to create any datapack.

 [resloc]: resource.md